-I am pleased to report that the Copyright Office is making exceptional progress in its planned consolidation of copyright materials from several geographically-dispersed storage facilities into a single, modern facility.
+The Copyright Office has made exceptional progress in its planned consolidation of copyright materials from several geographically dispersed storage facilities into a single, modern facility.
 The collaborative warehouse construction project between the Library, the Office, and Architect of the Capitol is currently months ahead of the original 2021 construction completion schedule.

-The physical structure, located in the Landover, Maryland area, is expected to be completed in March 2020 with a limited occupancy permit expected to be granted in September 2020.
+The physical structure, located near Landover, Maryland, was completed in March 2020 with a limited occupancy permit expected to be granted in September 2020.
 The new facility will allow the Office to provide faster location, better tracking, and improved security of the Office's significant inventory of copyright deposits.

-PENDING CHANGES TO COPYRIGHT OFFICE FEES
+CHANGES TO COPYRIGHT OFFICE FEES

-Though the Copyright Office provides many of its services at no cost, the Copyright Act requires that the Office charge fees for certain services.4 When proposing a balance of user fees and taxpayer funded monies to support its operations, the Office gives careful consideration to the public benefits of the national copyright system, including the impact of user fees on a copyright system that is dependent on voluntary copyright registration and recordation.
-To ensure that the Office's fees are "fair and equitable and give due consideration to the objectives of the copyright system,"5 the Office conducts regular studies of its operating costs and fee structure.
+Though the Copyright Office provides many of its services at no cost, the Copyright Act requires that the Office charge fees for certain services.
+When proposing a balance of user fees and taxpayer funded monies to support its operations, the Office gives careful consideration to the public benefits of the national copyright system, including the impact of user fees on a copyright system that is dependent on voluntary copyright registration and recordation.
+To ensure that the Office's fees are "fair and equitable and give due consideration to the objectives of the copyright system," the Office conducts regular studies of its operating costs and fee structure.
 The Office released its most recent fee study as part of a Notice of Proposed Rulemaking in May 2018, and in June 2019, the Office issued a supplemental notice proposing limited revisions to the 2018 notice.
 After carefully considering comments from a variety of interested parties in response to the notices, in October 2019 the Office proposed the adoption of new fee schedule for certain Office services to Congress.
 By law, the Register may institute the new fees 120 days after the Office submits the proposed schedule to Congress, unless Congress enacts a law within the 120-day period stating that it does not approve the schedule.
-That period has passed, and on February 19, the Office published its new fees in the Federal Register; these fees will enter into effect on March 20, 2020.6